Scottish Australians: 20th century

 A steady rate of Scottish immigration continued into the 20th century, with substantial numbers of Scots continuing to arrive after 1945.
 Between 1910 and 1914, around 9000 Scots arrived each year, and in 1921 the Scottish population of Australia was 109,000.
 Due to economic decline in Scotland after the First World War, there was an over-representation of Scots among British migrants to Australia during the interwar period, and by 1933 there were 132,000 Scottish migrants living in Australia.

 By the 1920s and 1930s, a majority of Scottish migrants in Australia were living in Victoria and New South Wales.
 The urban working-class background of many British migrants to Australia in the early 20th century meant that Scots were most likely to settle in industrial portside suburbs, especially in Melbourne and Sydney, where they made notable contributions to the shipbuilding industry.
 In the late-19th and early-20th century, Scottish-born workers had a significant influence in the labour movement, and played key roles in trade unions and the Australian Labor Party, as well as becoming leaders in the Communist Party of Australia.
 In 1928, a significant delegation of Scottish Australians to Scotland was influential in the opening of a direct trade route between Australia and Glasgow, and by 1932 traders on the Clyde had reported a three-fold increase in imports from Australia and New Zealand.

 Today, a strong cultural Scottish presence is evident in the Highland games, dance, Tartan day celebrations, Clan and Gaelic-speaking societies found throughout modern Australia.
 In the early 2000s, the number of Australians claiming to have Scottish ancestry increased almost three-fold; the majority of those who claim Scottish ancestry are third or later generation Australians.

 Demographics

+2021

+The 2021 national census reported that 2,176,777 or 8.7% of the population self reported Scottish ancestry.
+An increase numerically and percentage over the previous 2011 census.

-2011 Census
+2011

 According to the 2011 Australian census 133,432 Australian residents were born in Scotland, which was 0.6% of the Australian population.
 This is the fourth most commonly nominated ancestry and represents over 8.3% of the total population of Australia.

-2006 Census
+2006

 At the 2006 Census 130,205 Australian residents stated that they were born in Scotland.
 Of these 80,604 had Australian citizenship.
 The majority of residents, 83,503, had arrived in Australia in 1979 or earlier.